 TEACHING AND TRAINING

-The practice is an undergraduate teaching practice, taking medical students throughout their time at the University of Birmingham.
-Occasionally they may sit in during consultations.
-Your GP will check if you are happy with this and you have the right to decline, if you wish.
-Patients with certain medical conditions are invited to take part in teaching medical students.
-See surgery notice boards for more information.
+MEDICAL STUDENTS : The practice is an undergraduate teaching practice, taking medical students throughout 4 of their 5 years at the University of Birmingham's Medical school. these students may sit in with our GPs during consultations, however our GP will check if you are happy with this and you have the right to decline, if you wish.
+Patients with certain medical conditions may be contacted and invited to take part in teaching medical students.

 These are local standards set within this practice for the benefit of our patients.